bilbyai/observability/kibana-discover/README.md

 filter, and analyze your data stored in Elasticsearch.
 This guide will help you navigate and use Discover effectively for data analysis and troubleshooting.

+**You can also consider this as a replacement for the BigQuery console, since it has the same data.**

 ## Table of Contents

 - [Kibana Discover User Guide](#kibana-discover-user-guide)